prfraanje/edukit-micropython/README.md

 ```
 rshell -l
 ```
+If you have problems, make sure the `rshell` script is known at the command line.
+You may need to add `%LOCALAPPDATA%\Roaming\Python\Python312\Scripts\` (or similar!) directory to your `PATH`, see a few points back.
+On windows, you also may suffer from the bug in `pyreadline`, see above under [Fix bug in pyreadline on Windows to be able to use rshell](README.md#fix-bug-in-pyreadline-on-windows-to-be-able-to-use-rshell).
 - Clone or download the py- and mpy-files, at the command line go to the directory (or folder) where the files are stored and copy the mpy files to the `/flash` directory on the Nucleo-F401RE (e.g. on Linux, note you may need to specify the serial-port):
 ```
 rshell -p /dev/ttyACM0 cp *.mpy /flash/